hangli-hl/hangli-hl.github.io/README.md

 # Hang Li's Homepage

 I am head of Research at Bytedance Technology.
 I joined Bytedance in Beijing in 2017.
-I worked at the Research Laboratories of NEC Corporation during 1990 and 2001, and Microsoft Research Asia during 2001 and 2012, Naoh's Ark Lab of Huawei Technologies during 2012 and 2017.
+I worked at NEC Research during 1990 and 2001, and Microsoft Research Asia during 2001 and 2012, Naoh's Ark Lab of Huawei Technologies during 2012 and 2017.

 I obtained a B.S. in Electrical and Electronics Engineering from Kyoto University in 1988 and a M.S. in Electrical and Electronics Engineering from Kyoto University in 1990.
 I earned my Ph.D. in Computer Science from the University of Tokyo in 1998.